Agricultural District Program

 Landowners must request that their land be included or removed from a NYS certified district, whereas, inclusion in a zoning district is done by local elected board action.

-How do I add are remove my land from a NYS-Certified Agricultural District?
+How do I add or remove my land from a NYS-Certified Agricultural District?

 - Notice of the review process is provided by legal notice.
 Ontario County also sends individual notices to all landowners in the District whose land is currently in the District or appears to be in agricultural use by a review of aerial photos or agricultural tax exemption records.